syncfusion-content/blazor-docs/blazor/gantt-chart/task-dependencies.md

 ![Blazor Gantt Chart displays Task Relationship](images/blazor-gantt-chart-task-relationship.png)

-N> When specifying a predecessor, using only the TaskId without mentioning a dependency type will automatically assign the default dependency type, Finish-to-Start (FS).
+N>  When specifying a predecessor by using only the task `Id` without mentioning a dependency type, the default dependency type of **Finish-to-Start (FS)** is automatically applied.

 ## Multiple Predecessors in a Task

-In the Gantt Chart component, assigning **multiple predecessors** to a single task enables the creation of complex dependency structures, where a task's progression is contingent upon the completion or initiation of multiple other tasks.
+In the Gantt Chart component, assigning multiple predecessors to a single task enables the creation of complex dependency structures, where a task progression is contingent upon the completion or initiation of multiple other tasks.

-To specify multiple predecessors for a task, they can be defined as a **comma-separated** string.
-Each predecessor is identified using the `TaskId` and its corresponding dependency type (e.g., "2FS", "6SS").
+To specify multiple predecessors for a task, they can be defined as a comma-separated string.
+Each predecessor is identified using the task `Id` and its corresponding dependency type (e.g., "2FS", "6SS").
 This approach facilitates detailed and synchronized scheduling, accommodating intricate project dependencies.

-In the following code snippet, a sample demonstrates task relationships where the task with TaskId 3 has multiple predecessors: it relies on the completion of the task with TaskId 2 using a Finish-to-Start (FS) relationship and the start of the task with TaskId 6 using a Start-to-Start (SS) relationship.
+In the following code snippet, a sample demonstrates task relationships where the task with TaskId 3 has multiple predecessors: it relies on the completion of the task with TaskId 2 using a **Finish-to-Start (FS)** relationship and the start of the task with TaskId 6 using a **Start-to-Start (SS)** relationship.
 This example illustrates a complex dependency setup in the Gantt Chart.

 ```cshtml
 @using Syncfusion.Blazor.Gantt